fossasia/susi.ai/docs/Skill_Tutorial.md

 ### What you have to do

 We have a SUSI Skill Wizard at https://susi.ai/skillWizard.
 Here you can create public SUSI.AI skills in a simple editor window or private skill bots and check the new changes immediately in the preview at the right.
 Both can be created in the same way except that one is public and can be edited by anyone and the other is private, which can be edited only by you.
-The private skill bot also provides a Javascript embedded code, which you can add to your website.
+The private skill bot also provides a JavaScript embedded code, which you can add to your website.
 You can configure colors and icons to suit your style.

 ### Preparation to start testing